Mushroom Topped Pepper Steak for Two

 - 2 tablespoons butter

-- 1/4 teaspoon salt, or to taste
+- ¼ teaspoon salt, or to taste

-- 1/8 teaspoon finely ground black pepper
+- ⅛ teaspoon finely ground black pepper

-- 1/4 teaspoon fresh thyme leaves
+- ¼ teaspoon fresh thyme leaves

 - 2 tablespoons white wine

-To make steaks::
+To make steaks:

 - 1 tablespoon vegetable oil

-- 1/2 tablespoon butter
+- ½ tablespoon butter

-- 1/4 cup Cognac
+- ¼ cup Cognac

-- 1/2 cup cream
+- ½ cup cream

 - Kosher salt, to taste (I used a pinch)

-- 1 1/2 teaspoons coarsely ground black pepper
+- 1 ½ teaspoons coarsely ground black pepper

 - The night before, season the filets with kosher salt and leave them uncovered in the refrigerator.

-- An hour before cooking, remove the meat from the refrigerator and allow to come to room temperature.
-Make the mushrooms.
-Melt the butter in a skillet, add mushrooms, then season with salt, pepper and thyme.
+- To make the mushrooms, melt the butter in a skillet, add mushrooms, then season with salt, pepper, and thyme.
 Cook until soft, then add white wine and cook until the wine evaporates.
 Remove from pan and set aside.

-- Add steaks to the pan and cook for 3 minutes or more per side until internal temperature reaches desired doneness (I remove at 120º for very rare).
+- Add steaks to the pan and cook for 3 minutes or more per side until internal temperature reaches the desired doneness (I remove at 120º for very rare).

-- Add cream and cook for a couple minutes.
+- Add cream and cook for a couple of minutes.
 Taste the sauce and add a pinch of salt if desired.

 - To serve, place a steak on each plate, mound with mushrooms and drizzle with the Cognac cream sauce.

 There is enough sauce to serve 4 if you'd like to serve more guests.